electric-sql/electric/local-stack/README.md

 ### CLI tool

-Ensure that you have the CLI tool (0.5.0) installed.
+Ensure that you have the CLI tool ([0.5.0](https://github.com/electric-sql/cli/tree/v0.5.0)) installed.
 If you haven't installed it yet, follow the [instructions](https://electric-sql.com/docs/usage/install) to install it.
-The CLI is preconfigured to point to the Console service running in ElectricSQL Cloud.
+The CLI is preconfigured to point to the console running in ElectricSQL Cloud.
 You can set the `ELECTRIC_CONSOLE_URL` environment variable to point to the local console:

 ```bash
 # This variable is also exported in `.envrc`